sintijab/sintijab.github.io/libs/storybook/src/research/markdown/en/personalizing-ai-tools-to-your-code.md

 # Personalizing AI Tools to Your Code
 ![](https://images.prismic.io/syntia/7cf03112-0986-4c73-af67-211f25284d43_IMG_20221212_124550.jpg?auto=compress,format)

+GitHub Copilot and alternative AI assistants is substantial in development routine.
+In my ideal work environment IDE enables engineers to take full ownership over the software, leveraging system robustness from within the code editor with the help of the IDE extensions: linters, automated workflows for unit and system integration tests, software build and compiling, SonarLint for security and code quality analysis,- up to the entire DevOps cycle and collaboration from control versioning systems with GitLens tree and Git history overview.

+While engineers aren’t obligated to have their workstation equipped with software integration tools, it becomes very crucial in dev routine to make AI and code generation-autocomplete personalised and to learn how to take the control over the AI in IDE to improve the test coverage and to better understand technical requirements.
+I had an impression about AI assistant tooling but due to the subscription and waiting queue I didn’t explore enough the alternatives, which are, in fact, free to use.

+CodiumAI and Codeium aren’t the twins, but the coincidence of sharing a similar name develops a trend of reaching out to companies for support, only to realize they were using another product.
+This paradox allows engineers leaning towards making decisions about personalized development tools and taking the advantage of the integration of both AI products.

+## AI hallucinations

 Getting AI context right is especially important and tricky for code autocomplete for three main reasons:

 - For code autocomplete applications like GitHub Copilot or Codeium, unlike something like ChatGPT, this context collection is handled by the application rather than the user.